Searching for EeV photons with Telescope Array Surface Detector and neural networks

-The TA SD array, depicted in Figure \ref{scheme_view_ta}, comprises 507 above-ground scintillation stations arranged in a square grid covering an area of approximately 700 km$^2$.
+The neural network operates directly on the signals recorded by the TA SD stations, whose main features we now summarize.
+The TA SD array, depicted in Figure \ref{scheme_view_ta}, comprises 507 above-ground scintillation stations with 1.2 km spacing, arranged in a square grid covering an area of approximately 700 km$^2$.
 Each SD station consists of two layers of plastic scintillator, which register signals with a time resolution of 20 ns \cite{abu2012surface}.
-All stations are calibrated in real time using atmospheric muons, with the signal measured in conventional units called a "minimal ionizing particles" (MIPs).
+All stations are calibrated in real time using atmospheric muons, with the signal measured in conventional units called a ``minimal ionizing particles'' (MIPs).
 For our analysis, we retain 128 consecutive time bins from each layer of triggered SD stations, which we refer to as waveforms.
 An example of a waveform registered by a single SD station is presented in Figure \ref{wf_example}.

 The sensitivity threshold of the TA SD for photon-induced events is approximately $10^{18.1}$~eV (see Figure~\ref{en_spectrum}).
 While this allows us to derive an integral limit for $E > 10^{18}$~eV, the very limited exposure between $10^{18}$ and $10^{18.5}$~eV implies that such a limit would be dominated almost entirely by higher-energy photons, and hence could be misleading.
 We therefore present results only for $E > 10^{18.5}$~eV, where the TA SD has sufficient direct sensitivity.